June 23rd 2021

 More lightweight and fast-absorbing than rich body creams, a dry body oil is the perfect fix for dry skin when short on time.
 Here’s our ultimate edit

-So what exactly is a dry body oil and how does it differ from a ‘wet’ oil such as a massage oil?
-Typically, they’re faster absorbing, lighter and offer less ‘slip’ and are largely made up of essential fatty acid-rich oils derived from vegetables, seeds and herbs, (making them ideal for a speedy surge of moisture).
+Typically dry body oils are faster absorbing, lighter and offer less ‘slip’ than normal 'wet' body oil and are largely made up of essential fatty acid-rich oils derived from vegetables, seeds and herbs, (making them ideal for a speedy surge of moisture).
 Common examples include: borage, rosehip seed, sesame, grapeseed and sunflower oils.
 As dry oils are less heavy, they also have an added degree of multi-tasking versatility, with many light enough to apply to dry hair too without weighing down roots.
 They’re also great for taming frizz.

 Great for: Speedy absorption